About Site Plugin Extensions

 TermDefinition

-Host widgetA widget belonging to a Wix business solution, which contains one or more slots.
+Host widgetA widget belonging to a Wix business solution, which contains 1 or more slots.

-SlotA placeholder within a host widget in which users can add a plugin.
+SlotA placeholder within a host widget in which Wix users can add a plugin.

-Site pluginA component that can be added inside a slot, extending the host widget's functionality.
+Site pluginA component you can add inside a slot, extending the host widget's functionality.

 How site plugins work

-A site plugin integrates with its host widget in two ways:
+A site plugin integrates with its host widget in 2 ways:

 Implementation options